 - There can be more value than simply backing selections as the potential winnings are greater

 - Greater leverage from your bets, since smaller stakes can win bigger returns

 - Losses can also be bigger, as you lose more than just your stake

 - Bankrolls also need to be bigger to cover potential big point losses

 System #2 – Golf Trading Strategy

 Trading or laying bets is an established practice in betting on many different sports.
 Through this approach, it’s possible to hedge your backed bets, by laying a bet for the opposite outcome to occur, thus protecting your stake or guaranteeing yourself profit if done correctly.
 Through trading on an exchange platform, you can also trade out your bet (essentially cash out) or partially trade, to allow you to trade out your stake to give yourself essentially a free extra bet, though this will of course reduce the potential winnings of your first bet.

 The use of betting exchanges has taken off in recent years.
 Betfair and Ladbrokes are the two most popular the internet has to offer, so if you haven’t already got an account, we’d advise signing up for one.
 Our favourite is Betfair, but both are really great.
 Follow the link above and also check our Betfair review to get a welcome bonus to the exchange platform.

-How to Trade, Back & Lay Golf Bets
+How to Lay Golf (or Back)

 As I mentioned above, by a golf trading strategy, we mean backing a selection, then using a betting exchange to lay a bet against that selection later in the tournament to try to guarantee a profit.
 We covered the back and lay betting approach, on our football strategy page, so check there as well if you want to get even deeper into the topic.
 Aside from the maths involved, one key aspect is that you need to pay close attention to the action and follow what’s happening, to make sure you find the optimal times to trade the bets.